ECHO-2: A Large-Scale Distributed Rollout Framework for Cost-Efficient Reinforcement Learning: Conclusion

 \section{Conclusion}

 We presented \sysname{}, an RL framework for LLM post-training that separates centralized learning from distributed rollouts.
-By treating bounded staleness as a control knob, modeling overlap-based capacity, and on-demand worker activation \sysname{} enables cost-aware provisioning under wide-area execution.
+By treating bounded staleness as a control knob, modeling overlap-based capacity, and activating workers on demand based on cost, \sysname{} enables cost-aware provisioning under wide-area execution.
 With peer-assisted pipelined broadcast, \sysname{} reduces dissemination overhead.
-Experiments on GRPO post-training of 4B and 8B models show that \sysname{} significantly lowers training cost while preserving RL quality comparable to baselines.
+Experiments on GRPO post-training of 4B, 8B and 32B models show that \sysname{} significantly lowers training cost while preserving RL quality comparable to baselines.